Part 2–San Diego Restaurant Takeout Day Trips: Gaslamp Quarter.

 “We were looking forward to business picking up in March so we could pay off some of our debts,” Elskamp says.
 “Then COVID hit and here we are.”

 Metl is doing a free meal program for displaced or unemployed hospitality industry workers.
-Elskamp says various brand—including Skrewball Whiskey—are donating money for the initiative, which has served up more than 600 meals so far.
+Elskamp says various brands—including Skrewball Whiskey—are donating money for the initiative, which has served up more than 600 meals so far.

 She adds that some regular customers have even donated their $1,200 federal stimulus checks to the program.
 One local couple donated $2,400.